-To get a little more motivation To get started, why not invest in some comfortable tights that fit well during pregnancy. check out the collection of our tights suitable for pregnancy or read our article about them.
+To get a little more motivation To get started, why not invest in some comfortable leggings that fit well during pregnancy. check out the collection of our leggings suitable for pregnancy or read our article about them.

 If you are approaching the time of birth, then you can take a look our article which deals with the time after birth.

 That's how active you should be

 Under pregnancy It is recommended to perform physical activity for at least 30 minutes every day, but it is not the case that you have to start a special program or the like.
 The most important thing is that you get to move regularly and with enough pressure so that you get your heart rate up, and do not sit for too long at a time.